-Our study reveals that nucleation of the 2016 Pawnee earthquake occurred deep into the basement, whose top lies at 2 km under the surface (Fig. 6a).
-The earthquake may therefore result from destabilization of a fault buried 3-4 km below the depth range where fluids are being injected.
-Similarly deep aftershocks were reported following the 2011 M 5.7 Prague (McNamara, Benz, et al., 2015) and M 5.1 2014 Fairview (Yeck, Weingarten, et al., 2016) earthquakes.
+km below the depth range where fluids are being injected.
+Similarly deep aftershocks were reported following the M5.7 2011 Prague (McNamara et al., 2015) and M5.1 2014 Fairview (Yeck et al., 2016a) earthquakes.
 Two physical mechanisms can explain this induced response: (a) pore pressure increase on the fault plane, and (b) remote stress triggering due to host rock poroelastic deformation (Ellsworth, 2013).
-Although the latter mechanism decays rapidly over short ranges, the former is more problematic to quantify.
-Indeed, the presence of pervasive fracturing within the basement makes it possible for fluid-pressure changes to be conveyed down to great depth (McGarr, 2014).
-This effect heavily distorts the shape of the perturbed volume of surrounding rocks away from the spherical shape predicted by a simple isotropic theoretical model (Chang and Segall, 2016).
-The resulting magnitude and location of fluid-pressure perturbations are therefore subject to large uncertainties.
+While the latter mechanism decays rapidly over short ranges, the former is more problematic to quantify.
+Indeed, the presence of pervasive fracturing within the basement makes it possible for fluid pressure changes to be conveyed down to great depth (McGarr, 2014).
+This effect heavily distorts the shape of the perturbed volume of surrounding rocks away from the spherical shape predicted by a simple isotropic theoretical model (Chang and Seagall, 2016).
+The resulting magnitude and location of fluid pressure perturbations are therefore subject to large uncertainties.

 Whichever mechanism should apply, the link between the 2016 Pawnee earthquake and shallow injection activities is not straightforward.
-The rupture has nucleated well into the basement, and coseismic slip seems to have died down as it propagated up-dip (Fig. 8).
+The rupture has nucleated well into the basement and coseismic slip seems to have died down as it propagated updip (Fig. 8).
 The rupture therefore failed to enter the superficial sedimentary layers that cover the basement, even though the effect of fluid injection would be expected to be highest at the shallow depths where injection is taking place.
 Instead, the Pawnee rupture activated a previously unmapped fault entirely confined into the basement, thereby illustrating how dormant structures can sometimes be only recognized a posteriori.

 Nevertheless, the orientation of the fault involved during the 2016 Pawnee mainshock is not random.
-Akin to other recent earthquakes in Oklahoma, the focal mechanism of the Pawnee earthquake is also consistent with the activation of strike-slip faults striking either northeast-southwest (right lateral) or east-southeast-west-northwest (left lateral) (McNamara,
+Akin to other recent earthquakes in Oklahoma, the focal mechanism of the Pawnee earthquake is also consistent with the activation of strike-slip faults striking either NE-SW (right-lateral) or ESE-WNW (left-lateral) (McNamara et al., 2015).
+This consistency highlights the brittle response to a coherent background regional stress, with maximum compressive stress oriented ~ E-W, suggesting that such well-oriented faults should be considered in priority in future seismic hazard assessment models (Walsh and Zoback, 2016).